click on photos for a magnified view (photos not shown at the same scale)

 Link to high-resolution image (copy and paste) https://www.nasa.gov/sites/default/files/thumbnails/image/nh-charon-neutral-bright-release.jpg

-NASA's New Horizons spacecraft captured these high-resolution enhanced color images of Pluto and Charon on July 14, 2015.
+NASA's New Horizons spacecraft captured the above high-resolution enhanced color images of Pluto and Charon on July 14, 2015.
 The Pluto and Charon images resolve details as small as 0.8 miles and 1.8 miles, respectively.
 Credit: NASA/Johns Hopkins University Applied Physics Laboratory/Southwest Research Institute.

 (Burkhardt et al., 2008)